prlaa/prlaa/README.md

 ☁️ Currently, I'm learning about cloud services as they are an elemental part of data management.
 Specifically, I'm focusing on obtaining certifications in __AWS and Snowflake.__

 ## Skills and Tools
-__Programming:__ Proficient in Python for data cleaning, machine learning, and dashboard creation.
+&#10022;__Programming:__ Proficient in Python for data cleaning, machine learning, and dashboard creation.
-__Database Query Languages:__ Experienced in SQL for relational databases and Cypher for Neo4J graph databases.
+&#10022;__Database Query Languages:__ Experienced in SQL for relational databases and Cypher for Neo4J graph databases.
-__Data Visualization:__ Skilled in creating visually appealing and insightful graphs and dashboards.
+&#10022;__Data Visualization:__ Skilled in creating visually appealing and insightful graphs and dashboards.
-__Neo4J:__ Experienced in visualizing and querying graph data using Neo4J's Bloom.
+&#10022;__Neo4J:__ Experienced in visualizing and querying graph data using Neo4J's Bloom.

 ## Projects
 One of my previous projects involved collaborating with a team focused on drug discovery.
 We utilized __machine learning techniques and chemical databases__ such as PubChem and Coconut to __identify potential drug candidates.__